Is the Alaskan Klee Kai the right breed for you?

 Q: What is the temperament of the Alaskan Klee Kai like?

 A: Alaskan Klee Kai have a tendency to be a shy/reserved breed.
 Without adequate socialization and desensitization as a puppy to young adult, Alaskan Klee Kai may become clingy to you and want very little to do with strangers, friends, guests, and even family.
-I can never stress enough with my puppy owners that when taking a puppy home to me, to let everyone they can meet him/her.
-Have strangers give treats, let children pet him/her, make sure the puppy has great experiences.
+I can never stress enough with my puppy owners that when taking a puppy home from us- to get out there and expose your puppy to the world around them.
 Good experiences lead to good behavior.
 Unfortunately, Alaskan Klee Kai are not born social butterflies like Golden Retrievers or Labradors.
 To achieve the personality you want from this breed, you must put in the time and effort as a puppy.
-I start my puppies socialization and desensitization off early from the day they are born here, so they will have a head start.
+We start our puppies socialization and desensitization off early from the day they are born here, so they will have a head start.
 It's much easier than it sounds, but lacking on this very important aspect could be the difference between a shy/reserved dog or a friendly/confident dog.

 Alaskan Klee Kai are smart, clever, and curious.
 They are highly trainable and very loving to their humans.